basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 read operation thereby increasing the chances of getting “read-your-writes” consistency.
 It also reduces variability in the performance of the request handling which improves the performance at the 99.9 percentile.

+## 6. Experiences & Lessons Learned

-# Much of this section relates to benchmarks run against Dynamo.
-You can run [[Basho Bench]]
-# against your own Riak cluster to discover your own optimal values.
+>Much of this section relates to benchmarks run against Dynamo.
+You can run [Basho Bench](/riak/kv/2.1.4/using/performance/benchmarking/) against your own Riak cluster to discover your own optimal values.

-<h1>6.
-Experiences & Lessons Learned</h1>

 Dynamo is used by several services with different configurations.
 These instances differ by their version reconciliation logic, and read/write quorum characteristics.
 The following are the main patterns in which Dynamo is used:

-# Riak currently supports simple conflict resolution by way of read-repair,
-# remanding more complex reconciliation to the client.
-There are several tools to help simplify
-# this task, such as [Statebox](https://github.com/mochi/statebox_riak).
-#
-# The Riak team is in the process of adding support for a simply reconciliation strategy,
-# called CRDTs (Commutative Replicated Data Types) for reconciling common data types like
-# sets and counters.

-Business logic specific reconciliation: This is a popular use case for Dynamo.
+* Business logic specific reconciliation: This is a popular use case for Dynamo.
 Each data object is replicated across multiple nodes.
 In case of divergent versions, the client application performs its own reconciliation logic.
 The shopping cart service discussed earlier is a prime example of this category.
 Its business logic reconciles objects by merging different versions of a customer’s shopping cart.

-# Riak also supports this for high-performance cases where accuracy is less important than speed.
+>Riak currently supports simple conflict resolution by way of read-repair, remanding more complex reconciliation to the client.
+There are several tools to help simplify this task, such as [Statebox](https://github.com/mochi/statebox_riak).
+>
+>The Riak team is in the process of adding support for a simply reconciliation strategy, called CRDTs (Commutative Replicated Data Types) for reconciling common data types like sets and counters.

-Timestamp based reconciliation: This case differs from the previous one only in the reconciliation mechanism.
+* Timestamp based reconciliation: This case differs from the previous one only in the reconciliation mechanism.
 In case of divergent versions, Dynamo performs simple timestamp based reconciliation logic of “last write wins”; i.e., the object with the largest physical timestamp value is chosen as the correct version.
 The service that maintains customer’s session information is a good example of a service that uses this mode.

-# Riak can be used in this manner.
+>Riak also supports this for high-performance cases where accuracy is less important than speed.

-High performance read engine: While Dynamo is built to be an “always writeable” data store, a few services are tuning its quorum characteristics and using it as a high performance read engine.
+* High performance read engine: While Dynamo is built to be an “always writeable” data store, a few services are tuning its quorum characteristics and using it as a high performance read engine.
 Typically, these services have a high read request rate and only a small number of updates.
 In this configuration, typically R is set to be 1 and W to be N. For these services, Dynamo